 Develop an Asset Management Plan

 There are different types of asset management strategies, including digital asset management or financial asset management.
 Depending on your company and what types of assets you want to manage, you have to develop an asset management strategy that suits your business.
 First, you need to determine your asset management objectives.
 Do you want to increase productivity?
 Reduce downtime?
 Be more cost-efficient?
 Your goals along with the types of assets you intend to manage set the foundation for your strategic asset management.
-Your plan should include your prioritised equipment, which resources are needed, how much time will be spent on your assets, and who will be responsible for what field.
+A plan should include your prioritised equipment, which resources are needed, how much time will be spent on your assets, and who will be responsible for what field.
 Your asset management strategy should consider the means of capturing your success, implemented improvements, and the outcome.

 Proper asset management should be a team effort, which is why it is important to involve your staff in any asset management strategies that you want to see implemented.
 Machine operators, technicians, foremen, and managers need to be in the loop if you wish to improve your asset management.
-Operators and technicians usually know the assets best, whereas foremen and managers need to be aware of asset management procedures to plan and organise daily workflows accordingly.
-If you communicate your asset management objectives and strategies and show your employees how they, too, will profit from the asset management programme, everyone can work together to implement the strategies.
+Operators and technicians usually know the assets best, whereas foremen and managers need to be aware of asset management procedures to plan and organize daily workflows accordingly.
+If you communicate your asset management objectives and strategies and show your employees how they, too, will profit from the asset management program, everyone can work together to implement the strategies.

 One key advantage to a strategic asset management plan is the data your company collects as a result.
 Depending on your types of assets and your management strategies, this can include runtime, downtime, GPS coordinates and travelled distances, repair requests, work orders associated with your assets, and maintenance costs.
 Even before you implement your strategy, the data you have will give you a direction for your asset management plan.
 By evaluating existing procedures and taking note of occurring breakdowns, repairs, and the associated costs, you will know where to start and how to improve your asset management in the future.